zxkevinxz/ai-hero/examples/vercel-ai-sdk/07-structured-outputs/readme.md

 Now it's clear to the AI what we're asking for from each property.
 This is especially useful when the property names are not that descriptive.

-And finally we can pass a schema name property to the generate object function:
+And finally, we can pass a `schemaName` property to the `generateObject` function:

 ```ts
 const { object } = await generateObject({